 Review of Documentation

 With regard to the essential documentation that needs to be reviewed, this depends on the aerodrome certificate holder being audited and the scope of their operations.
-Generally speaking the following documents need to be reviewed before each audit is carried out;
+Generally speaking, the following documents need to be reviewed before each audit is carried out;

 The aerodrome documents for the entity being audited; e.g. Aeronautical data, Aerodrome Operations procedures, AEP Manual, SMS Manual;